-Operational process understanding is the basis for ensuring quality and maximising yield.
+Operational process understanding is the basis for ensuring quality and maximizing yield.
 Without operational process understanding, process output often is not predictable nor capable.
-One method to gain process understanding is through analysing historical data.
+One method to gain process understanding is through analyzing historical data.

-This course will enable you to analyse historical data and detect
+This course will enable you to analyze historical data and detect:

 - Difference between groups i.e. deferent machines, lots, shifts etc.

 - Significance of effects

 - Correlating factors

 It will furthermore enable you to build and reduce models in JMP from SAS.

 This course consists of many practical calculation examples and describes many common pitfalls when analyzing historical data.

 - Hypothesis testing

 - Finding correlations between causes (x) and effects (y) by performing linear and multiple regression analysis